terkelg/prompts/readme.md

 Programmatically inject responses.
 This enables you to prepare the responses ahead of time.
 If any injected values are found the prompt is immediately resolved with the injected value.
-This feature is inteded for testing only.
+This feature is intended for testing only.

 #### values